gabrielthemonkey/gabrielthemonkey/README.md

--Reverse Engineer at Wizz Softworks.
+-Reverse Engineer at Atsrum.
 -Intrested in developing cheat software for games.
--Known C#, Python, Luau, C++ and C
+-Knows C#, Python, Luau, C++ and C